bigcode-project/bigcode-analysis/data_analysis/README.md

 # Data anlaysis

 In this folder we provide code for analysis of code datasets:
-* Near deduplication
+* Near deduplication using MinHash and LSH

-* Near decontamination from HumanEval and MBPP evaluation banchmarks
+* Data decontamination from HumanEval and MBPP evaluation banchmarks

 * Python data analysis:
     * Natural language distribution in comments/docstrings